mirage/qubes-mirage-firewall/README.md

     [tal@dom0 vm-kernels]$ qvm-run -p dev 'cat qubes-mirage-firewall/mirage-firewall.tar.bz2' | tar xjf -

 The tarball contains `vmlinuz`, which is the unikernel itself, plus a couple of dummy files that Qubes requires.

+### Qubes 3

-To configure your new firewall using the Qubes Manager GUI:
+To configure your new firewall using the Qubes 3 Manager GUI:

 - Create a new ProxyVM named `mirage-firewall` to run the unikernel.
 - You can use any template, and make it standalone or not.
 It doesn’t matter, since we don’t use the hard disk.